tibs/redis-talk/notes-per-slide.rst

   <key> : <value> and <score>

-Done by adding a *score* (a floatring point number) to each element.
+Done by adding a *score* (a floating point number) to each element.

 Set is ordered by that score.